VOA Broadcasting to Central Africa

-Bungabunga Ubuzima (Healthy Living) -- A 15-minute weekly health video program focused on prevention and practical solutions for Africans, including good health during pregnancy, easy hygiene practices, fitness, and healthy eating habits.
-The program also informs viewers of the latest health breakthroughs, from HIV prevention and treatment to overcoming food and water-borne diseases, reducing malaria rates or treating cancer.
+Bungabunga Ubuzima (Healthy Living) -- A 15-minute weekly health TV program focused on prevention and practical solutions for Africans, including good health during pregnancy, easy hygiene practices, fitness, and healthy eating habits.
+The program also informs viewers of the latest health advances, from HIV prevention and treatment, to overcoming food and water-borne diseases, reducing malaria rates or treating cancer.

-Ejo (Tomorrow) – A 30-minute weekly youth program from Rwanda that focuses on youth entrepreneurship and promotes the culture of civil discourse, unity and reconciliation among the youth in the Great Lakes region.
+Ejo (Tomorrow) – A 30-minute weekly youth program from Rwanda that focuses on youth entrepreneurship and promotes a culture of civil discourse, unity and reconciliation among youth in the Great Lakes region.

 Americana - Tells American stories from U.S. history, politics, cultural and scientific heritage, and presents the American perspective on world issues.

-Music – A 30-minute weekly segment of listeners’ music requests, and highlights of local, regional, and international hits.
+Music – A 30-minute weekly segment with listeners’ music requests that highlights local, regional, and international hits.